st23512/ABOUTME.md/README.md

 ## My Future Goals
 I would like to end the year with many credits and learn many intersting things

-And i want to have a stable place of work and manage my free time
+And i want to have a stable work and manage my free time